shaoxiongji/knowledge-graphs/README.md

 __Go for a walk and arrive at the answer: Reasoning over paths in knowledge bases using reinforcement learning__.
 ICLR 2017. _Das, Rajarshi and Dhuliawala, Shehzaad and Zaheer, Manzil and Vilnis, Luke and Durugkar, Ishan and Krishnamurthy, Akshay and Smola, Alex and McCallum, Andrew_. [[Paper](https://arxiv.org/pdf/1711.05851)]

+__Iteratively Learning Embeddings and Rules for Knowledge Graph Reasoning__.
+WWW 2019. _Zhang, Wen and Paudel, Bibek and Wang, Liang and Chen, Jiaoyan and Zhu, Hai and Zhang, Wei and Bernstein, Abraham and Chen, Huajun_. [[Paper](https://arxiv.org/pdf/1903.08948)]

 __[⬆](#awesome-knowledge-graph)__
 ## One/few-Shot and Zero-Shot
 __One-Shot Relational Learning for Knowledge Graphs__.
 EMNLP 2018. _Xiong, Wenhan, Mo Yu, Shiyu Chang, Xiaoxiao Guo, and William Yang Wang._ [[Paper](https://arxiv.org/pdf/1808.09040)] [[Code](https://github.com/xwhan/One-shot-Relational-Learning)] [[Note](./notes/few-shot/one-shot-relational.md)]